thanhtschoepe/obsidian-publish/content/React Context performance pitfalls.md

 2. Are your hooks re-joining split contexts?
 3. Are default arguments creating new objects?

-The solution isn't always "use Redux" — but understanding *why* Redux with selectors performs better helps you make the right call for your app.
+The solution isn't always "use Redux" — but understanding *why* [[Redux at scale - what actually works|Redux with selectors]] performs better helps you make the right call for your app.